basondole/open/talkToUs/README.md

 Note on the output
 > INFO: username and password auto-retrieved
-This is because my login credentials have already been saved (encypted) and the program just loads and decrypt the credentials without user having to re-enter the credential on each run
+This is because the login credentials have already been saved (encypted) and the program just loads and decrypt the credentials without user having to re-enter the credential on each run

 <pre>
 C:\Users\u>talktous -commands "show bgp summary" -ipaddress "192.168.56.36"